sapcc/openstack-rate-limit-middleware/README.md

 based on the [DMTF CADF specification](https://www.dmtf.org/standards/cadf).
 In terms of rate limiting, a request to an OpenStack service can be described by an *action*, *target type URI* and its *scope*.

+Moreover, Redis >= 3.0.0 is required to store rate limits.

 ## Documentation

 - [Installation & WSGI configuration](./docs/install.md)